 To 2., the following response is needed:

 A general reply to both arguments 1. and 2.: The real question is whether or not it would be better for one's individual health to change to or toward a vegetarian or vegan diet.
-The answer to that question depends on which expert one asks, in other words is a matter of belief.
+The answer to that question depends on which expert one asks, in other words is a matter of belief and ideology.
 There appears to be no objective and conclusive advice currently as to what we should eat to stay or become healthy.